RIAEvangelist/node-dominos-pizza-api/docs/NearbyStores.md

 ====
 NearbyStores is constructed `async`, so when you instantiate it, you should await it, like this : ` const nearbyStores = await new NearbyStores(...)` this will work in your main node code without wrapping it in an anonymous async function.

+If you have cloned this repo, you can run the example with this command:
+`node ./example/nearby.js`

 Constructor
 ====